 The safest bet is to read your car’s manual and check if you must use regular or premium gas.
 Otherwise regular gas is just good enough and you also save money.

 - If your car needs only regular and not premium gas then it may not increase the longevity or performance of your car if you use premium.

 - In case you use premium gas in a car that needs regular gas then it won’t hurt the engine.
 So, keep a check for any knocking in the engine.
 New model cars may have sensors and technology to maximize and adjust for fuel grades.

 - When you use regular gas for a premium gas engine then it might reduce your fuel economy.

 - For leasing and financing agreements it is good to be cautious when you use the wrong grade of fuel.

 - Cars that are older or heavier may need premium gas to avoid knocking.

 - To achieve the horsepower for your car as per the offer you may need to use premium gas to optimize power.

 - The octane rating of regular and premium gas may vary with each brand and retailer.
 While some offer regular gas at 89, it could be a premium at another location.
 It is a good idea to check the stickers on each gas pump that are necessary and show the octane rating.

-- Also, a high ratio of additives and detergent as per EPA standard may optimize engine’s performance to an extent.
-Certain car manufacturers may claim that low-quality fuel grade may affect the intake valves and fuel injectors due to deposits.
+- Also, a high ratio of additives and detergent as per EPA standards may optimize the engine’s performance to an extent.
+Certain car manufacturers may claim that low-quality fuel-grade may affect the intake valves and fuel injectors due to deposits.
 This lowers the responsiveness and engine performance but increases emissions.